carolcorreia/UCD_CodeClub/README.md

 Going to add resources and advice to this page relevant to managing and carrying out your analyses so they can be shared and replicated effectively. https://github.com/carolcorreia/UCD_CodeClub/wiki/Reproducible-Research

-We have now started a secodn thread on the Wiki relevant to Data Visualisation https://github.com/carolcorreia/UCD_CodeClub/wiki/Data-Visualisation
+We have now started a second thread on the Wiki relevant to Data Visualisation https://github.com/carolcorreia/UCD_CodeClub/wiki/Data-Visualisation